gramener/urban-heat-islands/README.md

 The zonal statistics for each year is calculated for each year from 2013 to 2020 for the summer months (From May to September every year.)

+### Spatial Regression
+Spatial regression methods allow us to account for dependence between observations, which often arises when observations are collected from points or regions located in space.

+Regression (and prediction more generally) provides us a perfect case to examine how spatial structure can help us understand and analyze our data.
+Usually, spatial structure helps models in one of two ways.
+The first (and most clear) way space can have an impact on our data is when the process generating the data is itself explicitly spatial